pier

 Competitive Analysis

-I proceeded to do a competitive analysis to compile shortcomings, main features and common UX patterns among current solutions.
-These insights helped me to prioritize design decisions by revealing what worked across platforms and what fell short.
+I proceeded to do a competitive analysis to compile shortcomings, main features and common UX patterns among current solutions to prioritize design decisions.

 Existing platforms are too generic, fragmented, and don’t provide effective methods to remind or RSVP.